themightyscot/themightyscot.github.io/index.md

 From this data, we can see that Spirit is no longer active though Opportunity and Curiosity are still up and about and taking pictures!

-As you'll see from the data, there are two different ways of
+As you'll see from the data, there are two different ways of calculating the date: by Earth date or by Martian sol.
+The Martian sol is the amount of time a day takes on Mars and each rover counts the number of Martian days it has been on Mars starting with sol 1 as the Martian day on which it landed.

+So if you wanted to see

 You can use the [editor on GitHub](https://github.com/themightyscot/themightyscot.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.